sebdehne/VentilationController/README.md

 ## How to extract the selected fan speed from the AC kitchen cooking hoods

 When using a central fan, the kitchen hood should be without a built in fan.
-Unfortunately, there seems to be a rather limited variety of hoods, which support 0-10V fans, to choose from.
+Unfortunately, there seems to be a rather limited variety of hoods, which support 0-10V fans, to choose from; at least here in Norway.

 But it is possible to read out the selected fan speed from any (AC) kitchen hood with a little bit of electronics.
 In my case, I bought an standard AC kitchen hood, which turns out to produce a PWM signal (20V DC) internally.
 This signal is quite easy to extract by feeding it through a voltage divider and into a digital input pin in the arduino.